Battlefield, Shropshire

 Battlefield is a village and suburb of the town of Shrewsbury in Shropshire, England.
 It is 3 mi north of the town centre.
-The village is today split between three civil parishes - Shrewsbury, Astley and Pimhill.
+The village is today split between three civil parishes - Shrewsbury, Astley and Bomere Heath and District.

 Battle of Shrewsbury

 It was roughly here that the Battle of Shrewsbury of 1403 took place.
 A church, commonly known as "Battlefield Church", but officially St. Mary Magdalene Church, was built in memory of the thousands who died.

 Today the Battlefield Heritage Park is a visitor attraction, commemorating and interpreting the battle site.

 Modern day Battlefield

 The A49 runs through Battlefield, on its way from Shrewsbury to Whitchurch, as does the Welsh Marches Line (the Shrewsbury to Crewe railway line).
 The A53 begins its route at Battlefield.

 Battlefield has two pubs.
 The Red Lion is the elder pub, and The Two Henrys is to the north of the Battlefield roundabout, as is St Mary Magdalene's Church, which lies just off the A49.